-Dietary Fiber, a vital component of a balanced diet
+Dietary fiber, a vital component of a balanced diet

 Dietary fiber is a vital component of a balanced diet, mainly found in fruits, vegetables, whole grains and legumes.
 For healthcare professionals, it is important to understand the different types and benefits of fiber to provide tailored dietary advice that helps patients achieve and maintain optimal health.